 d.
 The Licensee shall maintain a program which prohibits the disposal of bulk industrial wastes which operation personnel reasonably believe to either be or contain hazardous waste, without obtaining a chemical analysis of the material showing the waste to be non-hazardous.
 The chemical analysis of any such material, along with the date of disposal, shall be kept on file at the facility.

 e.
 A trained supervisor shall be responsible for maintaining the solid waste disposal areas in an orderly, safe, and sanitary manner.
 Sufficient personnel shall be employed for adequate operation.
-In the event of damage to any portion of the solid waste disposal area or failure of any portion of the solid waste disposal area or failure of any portion of the related systems, the Department’s SWD and Solid Waste Section shall receive notification in accordance with General Condition A.VII.
+In the event of damage to any portion of the solid waste disposal area or failure of any portion of the solid waste disposal area or failure of any portion of the related systems, the Department’s SWD and Solid Waste Section shall receive notification in accordance with Section A. General Conditions, Condition VII.
 Notification.

+f.
+The groundwater monitoring requirements for the solid waste disposal areas are incorporated into the Facility Groundwater Monitoring Plan as described in Section B. Condition I. DEP, Paragraph A. [Groundwater Monitoring] of these Conditions, and Attachment D (GWCOMR).
+As new solid waste disposal areas are put into use, revisions to the Facility Groundwater Monitoring Plan shall be submitted by the Licensee to the SWD and Solid Waste Section for review and approval as well as to monitor the new disposal areas.

 g.
-The groundwater monitoring for the solid waste disposal areas is incorporated into the Facility Groundwater Monitoring Plan as described in Section B. Condition I. DEP.
-A. [Groundwater Monitoring] of these Conditions, and Attachment D (GWCOMR).
-As new solid waste disposal areas are put into use, a revision to the Facility Groundwater Monitoring Plan shall be submitted by the Licensee to the SWD and Solid Waste Section for review and approval as well as to monitor the new disposal areas.

-h.
 If groundwater concentrations significantly above both the background concentration and the applicable groundwater standard due to Solid Waste Disposal Area leachate are detected and verified by appropriate resampling, the Licensee shall submit a contamination assessment plan to the Department’s SWD within 150 days of knowledge of exceedance.
 The contamination plan shall provide a detailed plan for evaluating the vertical and horizontal extent of affected soils and groundwater.

-i.
-The on-site burial of fish resulting from unforeseen fish kills within the site cooling pond shall be allowed in the upland area of SA-8 following review and approval of a specific construction, operation and monitoring plan submitted to the Department in advance of construction and operation of such a fish burial facility.
+h.
+The onsite burial of fish resulting from unforeseen fish kills within the Site cooling pond shall be allowed in the upland area of SA-8 following review and approval of a specific construction, operation, and monitoring plan submitted to the Department in advance of construction and operation of such a fish burial facility.
 No other solid wastes are allowed to be buried with dead fish.

 2. Site Specific Standards - Coal Gasification Slag